TOPdesk/time-transformer-agent/README.md

   *Eclipse:*

   It is also possible to use the TimeTransformer in the Eclipse JUnit runner.
-Edit your Run configuration -> *Arguments* ->  *VM arguments* -> `-javaagent:/path/to/time-transformer-agent-1.3.0.jar`
+Edit your Run configuration -> *Arguments* ->  *VM arguments* -> `-javaagent:/path/to/time-transformer-agent-2.0.0.jar`

-# How the TimeTransformer works:
+# How the TimeTransformer works
 The `TimeTransformer` uses bytecode weaving to replace all calls to `System.currentTimeMillis()` and `System.nanoTime()` for calls to `TimeTransformer.currentTimeMillis()` and `TimeTransformer.nanoTime()`.
 Bytecode weaving (a.k.a. bytecode instrumentation, or just in time bytecode manipulation) is the process of modifying the Java bytecode when a class is loaded by a ClassLoader.

 The interceptor class `TimeTransformer` delegates all calls to an implementation of the `Time` interface.
 You can set your own implementation of the `Time` interface or use one of the two defaults: `DefaultTime` or `TransformingTime`.

 Implementation detail: the default implementation of `TimeTransformer.nanoTime()` returns `System.currentTimeMillis() * 1_000_000`.

+# Requirements
+The TimeTransformer agent requires Java 11.

-# Contributing:
+# Contributing
 By adding your name to the `AUTHORS` file, you accept that your changes will become public under the license specified in the `LICENSE` file.